 Through interactive outdoor exhibitions and site-specific installations, Jordan encourages people to engage with their surroundings, find a sense of adventure and discover art along the way.
 On a smaller scale, Jordan commonly uses woodcut and linoleum monoprint processes to create visuals that are heavily influenced by our relationship with the natural world and each other.

-Clients I’ve worked with:
+Some Clients I’ve worked with:

 Toad & CO, Gordini, Jetty Rock Foundation, Evo Rock & Fitness, Saddleback Mountain, Indigo Arts Alliance, Coastal Maine Botanical Gardens, Black Point Surf Shop, Grain Surfboards, Journey ONEderland, HerWaves, Send it Sister, Swell Farm, Rippleffect, SailMaine